ngblaylock/documentation/ssg/eleventy.md

 ## Build and Hot Reload

 By default, the script to run eleventy is pretty long and hard to remember, and there are a lot of options you can use.
-Here is the script:
+Here is the script to add to your `package.json` file:

 ```json
 {